WHY I BEGAN BLOGGING

 I was feeling overwhelmed, worn out and like life was just one big bulldozer and I was in its path.

-Discovering the life-changing benefits of a life with less, becoming minimalist and learning to simplify my life so I could make more room for the things that really mattered (instead of things which just screamed the loudest at me from To Do list) was the best thing that ever happened.
+Discovering the life-changing benefits of a life with less, becoming minimalist and learning to simplify my life so I could make more room for the things that really mattered (instead of things which just screamed the loudest at me from my To Do list) was the best thing that ever happened.

 I couldn’t believe the difference that some small tweaks (ok, let’s be honest, some major changes) to my life could really make.